 As Ireland’s first travel B Corp, we are committed to best practice as a business, environmentally, with our customers, our team and our suppliers around Ireland.

-Our sister company, Sustainable Travel Ireland, is Ireland’s leading sustainability certification body.
+Our sister company, Sustainable Travel Network, is Ireland’s leading sustainability certification body.

 At VagaHQ in Ireland, we look for more sustainable ways of doing things every day.

 That spirit runs from the sustainably-traded beans in our coffee machine to the solar panels on the roof and the EV charging point.

 How can we do better?
 We’ll expect your creative ideas from day one.

 Flexibility and a healthy work-life balance are built-in to the package at Vagabond Tours.

 Do more of the things you love — like connecting with new people from around the world — every day of your Vagabond career.

 Here are just a few of the skills you’ll learn with Vagabond:

 - ✔️ Resilience